pritcool2003/nandediansbot/readme.md

 The Bot is hosted on Heroku.

-The bot is live at twitter handele. https://twitter.com/NandediansBot
+The bot is live at twitter handle. https://twitter.com/NandediansBot